Aviva’s Sustainability Ambition: with you today, for a better tomorrow

-Aviva Life & Pensions UK Limited (AVLAP) is responsible for the oversight of a significant amount of capital that is invested in a large number of companies.
-As an asset owner managing assets on behalf of our customers, we take our responsibility seriously.
+Aviva UK Life is responsible for the oversight of a significant amount of capital that is invested in a diverse range of companies.
+As an asset owner and a manager of assets on behalf of our customers, we take our responsibility seriously.

 We classify responsible investment according to the Principles for Responsible Investment (PRI) definition as “an approach to investing that incorporates environmental, social and governance (ESG) factors into investment decisions, to better manage risk and generate sustainable, long-term returns”.

-We believe this is achieved through integrating ESG factors into our buy/sell decision on an investment and by active ownership and engagement, which we view as the minimum level for responsible investing.
+We believe this is achieved through integrating ESG factors into our buy/sell decision on an investment, by active ownership and engagement, which we view as the minimum level for responsible investing.
 We believe this is essential in fulfilling our role as responsible asset owners.

 We have long been an advocate of responsible investing – it has been part of our investment activities for many years.
 The vast majority of our assets are managed on our behalf by Aviva Investors, who are a UK pioneer of responsible investing, dating back over 26 years, when they published their corporate governance voting policy.
 More information about their investment strategies and policies can be found on their website.